Mumps is a contagious disease caused by a virus and characterized by swelling of the salivary glands.

 An infected person can spread mumps even if they do not have symptoms.

-The mumps vaccine is a combined one, which means that it protects against several diseases.
-According to the recommended immunization schedule, children can receive the mumps vaccine at the age of 12 months.
+The mumps vaccine is a combined vaccine, which means that it protects against several diseases at the same time.
+According to Québec’s immunization schedule, children are given the mumps vaccine at 12 and 18 months of age.

 How to get vaccinated